mfasiolo/mgcViz/README.md

 ```

 Importantly, `mgcViz::qq.gam` can handle large datasets by discretizing the QQ-plot before
 plotting.
-For instance, let's increase `n.samp` in the previous example :
+For instance, let's increase `n.samp` in the previous example:
 ```R
 set.seed(0)
 n.samp <- 50000